lucasbretana/BKP-Dropbox/README.md

 --------------------------------------------------------------------------------
 # For installing the normal files
-  - Gives the file scrpit installer the execution permission
+  - gives the file scrpit installer the execution permission
     * # `chmod u+x script.sh`
-  - And run the damm thing
+  - and run the damm thing
     * # `bash script.sh`

 --------------------------------------------------------------------------------